imrafaelmerino/vertx-effect/docs/README.md

 A vertx future represents an asynchronous effect.
 We don't want to block the event loop because of the latency of a computation.
 Haskell has proven to us how laziness is an essential property to stay pure.
-We need to define an immutable and lazy data structure that allows us to control the effect latency.
+We need to define an immutable and lazy data structure that allows us to control the effect of latency.

 Since Java 8, we have suppliers.
 They are indispensable to do FP in Java.
 Let's start defining what a value is in vertx-effect: